Chandu the Magician: Revival

 Twelve years later, the series was revived on the Mutual–Don Lee Network on June 28, 1948, as a 15-minute weekday program starring Tom Collins as Chandu and Luis van Rooten as the villainous Roxor, plotting world domination.
 With Howard Culver as the announcer and music by organist Korla Pandit, that series continued until January 28, 1949.
 The serial continuity was dropped on February 2, 1949 in favor of 30-minute episodes, each with a self-contained storyline, continuing in that format until April 28, 1949.
 Culver often read commercials with Pandit's organ music in the background.

 On October 15, 1949, Chandu the Magician moved to ABC, where it was heard Saturdays at 7:30 pm until June and then on Wednesdays at 9:30 pm.
 The last broadcast was September 6, 1950.

-Film adaptation
+Film adaptations

 In 1932, Chandu the Magician was adapted into a film starring Edmund Lowe as the eponymous character, with Bela Lugosi as Roxor and Irene Ware as Nadji.
-Strangely, in the later serial The Return of Chandu (1934), Lugosi himself took over the lead role.
+Strangely, in the later serial The Return of Chandu (1934), Lugosi took over the lead role.
 On February 26, 1934, the "Looking Back" column in the Fairbanks Daily News-Miner noted: